kimvais/nimismies/README.md

 In addition to the basic CA functionality (issuing Certificates!)
 I plan on adding support for OSCP, SCEP and HSMs.

+### Versioning

+Version number is stored in settings.VERSION

+The project is versioned with one form of semantic versioning.
+Versions are not decimal, so x.y.9 will probably be followed by x.y.10

+For 0.0.x version, each time a new functionality is in _working_ condition, the 'patch' level will be bumped.

+0.1.x will be
+the first version that will be at least _remotely_ usable as a CA.
+After that, each minor version bump will add actual features aiming for a 1.0 release at some point in the distant future.

 ## License

 The MIT License